pingan8787/awesome-ai-tools/README.md

 63. [Webapi.ai 2.0](https://webapi.ai/) 👉 WebApi.ai - Next-Generation Chatbot builder

 64. [Zenen AI](https://zenen.ai/) 👉 Zenen is a creative AI that you can have a meaningful conversation with like you would with a friend.
 It uses human-like interactions through voice control.
 It can help you write stories, brainstorm ideas, come up with marketing plans, play games or entertain you with jokes.

+65. [MyGPT](https://mygpt.thesamur.ai/) 👉 A free and fast ChatGPT powered by ChatGPT API with prompts support with 100% uptime

 ## 10. <a name='ResearchEducation'></a>📚 Research & Education